amigazen/unsui/README.md

 ### How does amigazen project decide what software to include in the _unsui_ runtime?

 The _unsui_ selects items for inclusion based on a combination what would be useful and what's already available as Open Source that can be updated and integrated.
+The goal is to offer a full complement of POSIX-compliant command line tools, excepting those which make no sense in Amiga's single user context or simply cannot be made to work on Amiga architecture, as well as additional useful tools commonly found in Unix/Linux based distributions.

 ### Is _unsui_ intended to be a certified POSIX compatible environment?

 No _unsui_ is a pragmatic solution providing the most common tools found in environments that adhere to Unix standard such as POSIX, the Single Unix Specification, or what was the Linux Standard Base, while taking into account the Amiga's single user, personal computing purpose.

 Like modern macOS, _unsui_ includes only things that are useful to the user, without adhering to a strict specification and without necessarily always having the best version with the very latest features.
-Indeed, since many Amiga ports have not been updated for a long time, you can expect that functional and stable releases have been included over the cutting edge.
+Indeed, since many Amiga ports have not been updated for a long time, you can expect that functional and stable releases have been included here rather than the latest and most feature-full releases.

-That means that useful tools originating from Unix platforms that are NOT part of any standard specification will also be included.

 ### Is this like GeekGadgets, or Cygwin/cygnix, or even Homebrew?